Scientists Release Controversial Genetically Modified Mosquitoes In High-Security Lab

 "Here we have gene-drive mosquitoes — these genetically modified mosquitoes," she says.

 The insects quickly crashed populations of their natural counterparts in small cages in a secure basement lab at Imperial College London.
-The new experiment is designed to test them in a hot and humid environment more closely resembling their natural habitat in Africa.
+The new experiment is designed to test them in a hot and humid environment more closely resembling their natural habitat in the African countries where this species of mosquito lives.

 "This helps us understand better how a gene-drive release would work in the real world," she says.